JuliaAI/MLJ.jl/docs/src/composing_models.md

 (1992)](https://www.sciencedirect.com/science/article/abs/pii/S0893608005800231),
 an adjucating model learns the best way to combine the predictions of multiple base models.
 In MLJ, such models are constructed using the `Stack` constructor.
-(A simplified version of the implementation adopted here is described in a [Data Science in Julia tutorial](https://alan-turing-institute.github.io/DataScienceTutorials.jl/getting-started/stacking/))
+To learn more about stacking and to see how to construct a stack "by hand" using the [Learning Networks](@ref) described later, see [this Data Science in Julia tutorial](https://alan-turing-institute.github.io/DataScienceTutorials.jl/getting-started/stacking/))

 ```@docs